heyrossbutcher/crack-the-img/README.md

 There are two parameters you can pass to modify the effect: the transparency and the sound arguments.

-The arguments are booleans that allow you to them on and off.
+The arguments are booleans that allow you to turn them on and off.

 * By setting both the first and second parameters to false, you are turning off the transparency and sound effect. $('your-div-class').crackerJack(false, false);